Idowuilekura/dockgispy/README.md

 - ⚔ Ability to be creative and explore without fear of destroying your local system.
 The workflow is opened in an isolated environment away from your local filesytem.

 **Tags**
 - Smallest contains few GIS python module, intended for beginners, students or those who want to quickly prototype with basic GIS modules in Python.
-The installed libraries can be checked with this link.
+You can view the list of installed libraries through this [link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispysmallest/requirements.txt).
 - Medium contains python modules from the smallest and more modules.
 This is intended for those who wish to explore GIS in python at an intermediate level.
+You can view the list of installed libraries through this [link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispymedium/requirements.txt)
 - Large contains python modules from the Medium image size and the inclusion of GDAL python module.
+You can view the list of installed libraries through this [link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispylarge/requirements.txt)
 - Largest Contains python modules from the Large with the inclusion of Apache Spark, a big data analytics tool for data processing and transformation.
+You can view the list of installed libraries through this [link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispylargest/requirements.txt)

 **Image Environment Variables**
 To run the docker image, you need to provide two optional environment variables which are